equitize/equitize-backend/README.md

 # QuickStart
 ---
+Use `yarn clean` to remove all retailInvestor API logs.

 Use `yarn dev` for connections to local mySQL and CloudStorage (development bucket).

 Use `yarn prod` for connections to cloudSQL and CloudStorage (production bucket).